Medication Search: Serevent

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
-As well, some forms of this medication may not be used for all of the conditions discussed here.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.

 Each dose of dry powder of microfine salmeterol for inhalation contains 50 µg of salmeterol.
 Nonmedicinal ingredient: lactose.

-The recommended dose for people four years of age and older is 1 blister (50 µg) used with the Diskhaler or Diskus twice daily.
+The recommended dose for people four years of age and older is 1 blister (50 µg) used with the Diskus twice daily.
 This medication must not be used to treat acute symptoms of asthma.
 For "rescue" purposes, use short-acting medications that start to work quickly such as salbutamol, terbutaline, or fenoterol.
 Ask your pharmacist to demonstrate the proper administration of the medication for the particular device you are using.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones given here, do not change the way that you are taking the medication without consulting your doctor.